Duck hospital mobilized amid avian botulism outbreak in Klamath Basin National Wildlife Refuges

 DU is grateful for the partnership and collaboration of the Klamath Watershed Community, rallying and stepping up together.

-Partnering with BirdAlly X, DU will fund a rehabilitation center to provide the Basin’s waterfowl with a life-saving intervention, giving them the time and environment to recover.
+Partnering with BirdAlly X, DU will help fund a rehabilitation center to provide the Basin’s waterfowl with a life-saving intervention, giving them the time and environment to recover.

 Avian botulism is caused by a toxin in naturally occurring bacteria, which flourishes in warm, stagnant water.